MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ### View rollup of features and epics

 Rollup displays a fuller picture of the underlying work directly on the cards in your delivery plan.
 Rollup views are available for features, epics, or any portfolio backlog you've added to your project.
-To enable this feature, open your plan settings, choose **Fields**, and select **Show child rollup data**.
+To enable rollup, open your plan settings, choose **Fields**, and select **Show child rollup data**.

 For example, here we show a plan view of four scenarios with rollup of the child features, user stories, and bugs for a single team.